thedailywizard/cleanm4a/README.md

 Use automator to add it as a service and create a shortcut for context menu

 #### Run on MacOSX
-- Track to clean (filename with extension) must be the 1st argument on command line
+- file to clean must be the 1st argument on command line
 - To apply cleaning for all the tracks in a folder, add these lines :<br>
   ```
   for m4afile in *.m4a